Bounteous-Inc/aem-webpack-example/README.md

 # AEM Webpack Example

 This project demonstrates a proven practice for setting up Webpack in AEM.
 It provides a straightforward Webpack configuration that supports Babel, JavaScript and CSS linting, and JavaScript testing.
-It is part of the setup [Infield Digital](http://www.infielddigital.com/) introduced to some major AEM customers.
+It is part of the setup [Bounteous](https://www.bounteous.com/) introduced to some major AEM customers.

 ## Why Webpack in AEM?